 A disorderly collection of sub-sites rather than a single coordinated web presence

-Many years ago I remember doing some usability testing with current students on a large university website.
-We asked them to find out when they could go on holidays.
-They couldn’t find the information by navigating to it, because you would need to know who owned it to know which sub-site it was on.
-They couldn’t even identify it in search results because it was labelled as a ‘University secretariat’ sub-site page and as one student said, “that’s not for me, it’s for secretaries”.
-Sadly, sub-sites persist.
+Years ago while doing some usability testing with current students, I asked them to use the website to find out when they could go on holidays.
+They couldn’t find the information by navigating to it.
+The site was a collection of organisational sub-sites, and users needed to know who owned the information to know which site to use.
+And they couldn’t identify it in search results because it was labelled as a ‘University secretariat’ page and as one student said, “that’s not for me, that’s for secretaries”.
+Sadly, sub-sites are still more common than not.
 And in some universities, every organisational unit seems to have one.

-One of the most memorable examples I’ve seen was a university with two ‘wellbeing’ sub-sites.
-Each claimed they needed separate sites because they had different target audiences – staff in one case, students in the other.
-A quick look at their content showed otherwise, and a very murky line of demarcation between the two.
-But politics rather than common sense won the day, and those two sub-sites probably still exist.
+Another memorable example was a university with two ‘wellbeing’ sub-sites.
+The owners of each claimed they needed separate sites because they had different target audiences – staff in one case, students in the other.
+A quick look at their content showed otherwise.
+But politics rather than common sense won the day.

 Lack of consistency in navigation, look and feel, behaviour or content style

-I’ve heard of senior university staff who have refused to adopt the university’s style and simply gone out and hired a web designer to create a design for them.
-No one stopped them.
-And even if they wanted to, they probably couldn’t have.
-I recently heard the phrase “the deans have gone feral again”, from someone desperately trying to coordinate a university-wide approach to information architecture.
+I’ve witnessed many instances of senior university staff refusing to adopt the university’s web guidelines.
+Instead, they hire an external web designer to create something for them.
+No one stops them—probably because no one can.
+I recently heard a project manager say “the deans have gone feral again”.
+She was desperately trying to coordinate a university-wide approach to information architecture, and failing.

 Duplication of content

-This occurs across all kinds of content – from course information to services.
-And it’s often because everyone is intent on building their own site rather than contributing content to a single site.
-Or they don’t like the way it has been done on the ‘central’ site, so they redo it on their own.
-And while everyone seems intent on publishing, most fail to manage content well.
-They don’t know how much they have and fail to remove content that is out of date.
-I’ve recently read two university project briefs that admitted their sites had over 1 million web pages.
+All kinds of content—from course information to services—gets duplicated on university websites.
+It’s often because everyone is intent on building their own site rather than contributing content to a single site.
+Or they don’t like the way it has been done on the ‘central’ site.
+And while everyone seems intent on publishing, most fail to manage what they’ve produced.
+Commonly, departments don’t have any idea how much content they have online, and almost always fail to remove content that is out of date.
+I’ve recently read two university project briefs that admitted their sites had over 1 million web pages!